sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 * Create an ASP.NET MVC 4 Web API service
 * Publish the service to Windows Azure Web Sites
 * Create a Windows Store application that consumes the Web API service
-* Add Push Notifications to the Windows Store application by using the Windows Azure Toolkit for Windows 8
+* Add Push Notifications to the Windows Store application by using WNS Recipe

 <a name="Prerequisites" />
 ### Prerequisites ###